Carmen la Griega

 The artist developed the project at The Minnesota Humanities Center (MHC).

+The Minnesota Humanities Center (MHC) was founded in 1971 when the National Endowment for the Humanities began funding state-based humanities programs.
 The Humanities Center’s mission is to spark positive change by increasing collective understanding of ourselves, our communities, and our histories through stories and experiences.
 Its vision is a just society that is curious, connected, and compassionate.
 The mission and vision guide the programming and initiatives at MHC..
 Besides support for “Take Me Where There Is Life,” you can learn about MHC’s other events, initiatives, and grants at our website: mnhum.org https://www.mnhum.org/who-we-are/.